LIS

 1. Opportunities for individual and group activities;

-2. Free time for residents to pursue personal interests that shall be in addition to a formal recreation program, except this subdivision does not apply to secure custody facilities;
+2. Free time for residents to pursue personal interests that shall be in addition to a formal recreation program, except that this subdivision does not apply to secure custody facilities;

-3. Use of available community recreational resources and facilities, except this subdivision does not apply to secure custody facilities;
+3. Use of available community recreational resources and facilities, except that this subdivision does not apply to secure custody facilities;

 5. Regularly scheduled indoor and outdoor recreational activities that are structured to develop skills and attitudes.